ThomasHeb/4AxisFoamCutter/README.md

 ### Modifications of Hardware:
-- cut-off Arduino PIN 10 on Ramps (just cut of the pin-header on the Ramps
+- cut-off Arduino PIN 10 on Ramps (just cut of the pin-header on the Ramps) (not required if no fan is connected)
-- connect Arduino Pin 7 on Ramps to Socket off pin 10
+- connect Arduino Pin 7 on Ramps to Socket off pin 10 (not required if no fan is connected)
 - to reduce EMC connect 100 nF between S and - close to Ramps for limit switches / end stops
 - to reduce EMC connect 100 nF between D63 and GND directly on Ramps pin header for AUX-2 (not required if stopp button is close to ramps)